Hawaii Post-Graduate Certificate Programs in Nursing

 Tuition and Cost of Attendance

-The cost of fees, supplies, books, and the costs of commuting are not included in the cost of tuition.
+The cost of fees, supplies, books, and the costs of commuting is not included in the cost of tuition.

 Some schools vary significantly in the cost of tuition.
 The tuition at Hawai‘i Pacific University is $1,450 per credit hour for graduate nursing programs and post-graduate certificate programs.